Phone number: +44 (0)1223 330788

 Christopher Burlinson is a Senior College Lecturer in English.
-His research focuses mainly on 17th century poetry.
+His research focuses mainly on 16th and 17th century literature.

 One of Christopher's current projects looks into poetry and university life during this period: how students used poetry to learn how to write well, and how their poems were copied, shared, translated, and collected by their peers.

-He is particularly interested in Richard Corbett, Bishop of Oxford and Norwich in the 1620s and 1630s, and is working on an edition of Corbett's poems that will show how they formed part of a social network of readers and writers at the University of Oxford.
+He is particularly interested in Richard Corbett, Bishop of Oxford and Norwich in the 1620s and 1630s, and is completing an edition of Corbett's poems that will show how they formed part of a social network of seventeenth-century readers and writers at Oxford University.

 - BA, Cantab.

 - PhD, Cantab.

 Christopher has been a Fellow at Jesus College since 2008.
 He is the Director of Studies for first and second year students in English, and teaches papers on English literature between 1500 and 1700, Shakespeare, Tragedy, and Practical Criticism.

 Cinema, the countryside, old buildings, and learning languages.